adkendall/DHPDocs/docs/Business Services/appointments.rst

 The service is implemented via profiles defined on the HL7 FHIR API of the platform.
 Access is secured via the access control engine and token service of the platform.
-See reference [2] for details.

-The applicable FHIR Profiles can be found at: <URL of the online documentation – in the short term we can share Word documents>

 It is assumed that the development team has a general understanding of the HL7 FHIR specifications.
-All provisions of HL7 FHIR DSTU 2 [3]_ apply unless changes are described in this document.
+All provisions of HL7 FHIR DSTU 2 [2]_ apply unless changes are described in this document.

 The following is additional information to explain key aspects of the